ibm-cloud-docs/vpc/block_storage_is_manage.md

 ## Volume performance when restoring from a snapshot
 {: #block-vol-restore-snap}

 Boot and data volume performance is initially degraded when restoring from a snapshot.
-During the restoration, your data is copied from IBM Cloud Object Storage to Block Storage for VPC.
+During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.
 After the restoration process has completed, you should realize full IOPS on your new volume.

 Restoring a boot volume from a "bootable" snapshot and then using it to provision a new instance results in slower performance because restored boot volume is not yet fully hydrated (that is, fully provisioned).
 Performance is slower than creating an instance from a regular boot volume.